-Indeed, studies over the past fifty years show some fundamental changes in mate preferences among both men and women.
-For example, since maintaining a comfortable life on one salary has become difficult in the west, and since most women work and earn income, both men and women currently put more emphasis than before on the partner’s economic and social status when choosing a life partner.
+Indeed, studies over the past 50 years show some fundamental changes in mate preferences among both men and women.
+For example, since maintaining a comfortable life on one salary has become difficult in Western countries, and since most women in those countries work and earn income, both men and women currently put more emphasis than before on the partner’s economic and social status when choosing a life partner.
 Matters of housework, such as cooking and cleaning capabilities, on the other hands, are no longer considered important criteria for selecting a partner in both sexes.
 These changes indicate that the culture has an impact on the qualities we deem attractive.

+2. Physical Attraction.
 Physical beauty is an important life advantage, and it is of fundamental significance in the mating game.
-Bottom line: you do not want to spend your life with someone you find physically repellent.
-Physical attraction, it turns out, obeys the laws of the market: the best goods cost more, and so buyers do not get what they want but what they can afford.
+Bottom line: You do not want to spend your life with someone you find physically repellent.
+Physical attraction, it turns out, obeys the laws of the market: The best goods cost more, and so buyers do not get what they want but what they can afford.
 Ultimately, the rich drive the Mercedes, the middle class drives the Toyota and the poor ride the bus.
 Similarly with physical attractiveness, beautiful people end up with others who are very beautiful, average looking with average looking, etc.

+4. Proximity.
 Most of us will marry someone who lives within walking or driving distance.
 We are unlikely to persist in a relationship or get married to someone who’s a transatlantic flight away.
 The great poet Yehuda Amichai wrote, "Advice for good love: Don't love those from far away.
 Take for yourself one from nearby.
-The way a sensible house will take local stones for its building,” and the poet was right.
-Most of us choose from the nearby selection.
+The way a sensible house will take local stones for its building.”
+And the poet was right—most of us choose from the nearby selection.
 Long-distance relationships are more difficult to nurture, and they survive much less often.

 The researchers identified four universal components underlying the process of mate selection.
 Each of these four components amounts to an internal negotiation we perform when choosing a romantic partner.
 Here are the four components, in order of importance.